jamro/brass-thumb-pomodoro/doc/user_manual.md

 ### Rest Mode

 1. Slide the switch down for a 5-minute rest period.
-2. The timer counts down from 5 minutes.
+2. The timer counts down from 5 minutes, during which the pointer will move backward to indicate rest.
 3. Switch back to work mode as needed.

 ![Rest mode](img/break_mode.png)